-Roadways are the foundation for our transportation system.
+Roadways are the foundation of our transportation system.
 In San Angelo, roadways are probably our most valuable transportation commodity.
-Roadways consist of major and minor arterials, collector streets, and neighborhood streets.
-These infrastructures are constantly used and there has been demonstrated demand increase.
+Roadways consist of major and minor arterials, collector streets and neighborhood streets.
+This infrastructure is consistently used, and a demand increase has been demonstrated over the years.

-On a local level, people navigate city streets and state-maintained roadways to access shopping, educational sites, recreational areas, going to and from their jobs, and visiting family and friends.
-A roadway network that is maintained and efficient is necessary to further these opportunities.
+On a local level, people navigate city streets and state-maintained roadways to access shopping, educational sites, recreational areas, work sites, family and friends.
+A roadway network that is maintained and efficient is necessary to further these and other needs and opportunities.

-Preservation of the existing transportation system
+Preservation of existing transportation systems

 The preservation and efficient use of the existing transportation system are prime goals of the MPO.
-The system must be resilient.
+The system must be resilient and able to recover in adverse conditions.
 System recovery from an interruption must be easily accomplished.
-Therefore, a major portion of plan funding is dedicated to projects and programs specifically intended to maintain, repair, rehabilitate, and/or reconstruct the existing system.
-The majority of mobility improvement projects also contain elements of system preservation and rehabilitation.
-The San Angelo MPO encourages the use of strategies in the design and construction of new or rehabilitated facilities that extend the useful life of the facility and minimize maintenance requirements.
-Strategies considered for the achievement of this goal include the combination of rehabilitation, mobility improvements, and safety improvements into single projects whenever feasible, and the use of long-lasting, low maintenance construction materials and design.
+Therefore, a major portion of plan funding is dedicated to projects and programs specifically intended to maintain, repair and rehabilitate, and or reconstruct the existing system.
+Most mobility improvement projects also contain elements of system preservation and rehabilitation.
+The SA-MPO encourages the use of strategies in the design and construction of new or rehabilitated facilities that extend the useful life of the facility and minimize maintenance requirements.
+Strategies considered for the achievement of this goal include the combination of rehabilitation, mobility improvements, and safety improvements into single projects whenever feasible and the use of long-lasting, low maintenance construction materials and design.

-Evaluation, grading and prioritization of projects ensures that available funds are distributed and dedicated to projects that benefit the community and the facilities in an efficient and cooperative manner.
+Evaluation, grading and prioritization of projects ensures that available funds are distributed and dedication to projects that benefit the community and the facilities in an efficient and cooperative manner.